SovereignCloudStack/standards/Standards/scs-0100-v3-flavor-naming.md

 vendors.

 The amount of video memory dedicated to the instance can be indicated by V (in binary Gigabytes).
-This number needs to be an integer -- fractional memory sizes must be rounded down.
-An optional `h` can be used to indicate high bandwidth memory (such as HBM) with bandwidths well above 1GiB/s.
+This number needs to be an integer - fractional memory sizes must be rounded down.
+An optional `h` can be used to indicate high bandwidth memory (such as HBM2+) with bandwidths well above 1GiB/s.

 Example: `SCS-16V-64-500s_GNa-14-6h`